 Foils to be blocked over previously printed surfaces demand special consideration.
 Most modern inks and coatings will accept foil blocking, however some can present challenges.
 It is wise to test materials for compatibility prior to commission.
 If in doubt contact a Baddeley Brothers expert or mention your concerns when requesting an estimate/quotation for foil blocking.

 Envelopes can be converted before foil blocking, however it is worth noting that the back of the envelope may show some signs of stressing caused by the blocking process.
+Therefore it is better to foil the flat sheet and we’ll make up the envelopes for you.

-Foil blocking can be used in combination with embossing, provided the entire embossed image is to recieve the foil.
+Foil blocking can be used in combination with embossing, provided the entire embossed image is to receive the foil.
 To avoid unwanted surface distortion when specifying combination designs, specify flat blocking and position the design well away from the paper edge.

 When foil blocking is combined with other reproduction processes, foil blocking is usually done last.